saantdahal/Banking-System/README.md

 - **🎨 CSS3:** For styling the application.
 - **⚙️ JavaScript:** For client-side functionality.
 - **📱 Bootstrap:** For responsive design and pre-built UI components.
+- **🗄️ MySQL:** For managing and storing user, beneficiary, and transaction data.

 ## 🚀 Installation